 Manufactured homes: How safe are you?

-When it comes to wind, how does your manufactured home rate?
+When it comes to wind and safety, how does your manufactured home rate?

-According to the Apartment List 17.7 million Americans live in manufactured homes.
-Manufactured homes can be an affordable option to renting or purchasing standard stick built construction homes.
+According to moving.com and the latest data from the Manufactured Housing Institute, 22 million Americans lived in manufactured homes in 2022.
+At an average new cost of 128,300, manufactured homes can be an affordable option to renting or purchasing standard stick-built construction homes.

 Manufactured homes and tornadoes